honghanhh/wqu_capstone_project_3621/README.md

 - [On-chain Data](./historical_data/btc_onchain_data.csv): We included various on-chain variables such as hash rate, block difficulty, and transaction count.
 To acquire this data, we utilized the Coin Metrics API v4.
 - [Sẹntiment Data](./historical_data/google_trend.csv): To gauge the sentiment surrounding Bitcoin, we utilized Google Trends data, specifically focusing on the word count associated with Bitcoin.
 The data collection for this category was done using the Google Trends Python API.
 - [Bitcoin Market Data](./historical_data/btc_ohlcv.csv): This category encompasses Bitcoin candle and volume data.
 These indicators provide valuable insights into different dimensions of price momentum, trend analysis, volatility, and volume dynamics.
+- [Technical Indicators](./preprocessed_data/preprocessed_data.csv): We included a variety of technical indicators such as RSI, MACD, and Bollinger Bands.
+These indicators provide valuable insights into different dimensions of price momentum, trend analysis, volatility, and volume dynamics.

 ## 3. The workflow